szonglin/enumerator/README.md

 ### Features:

 - Enumeration of permutations and combinations with or without repetition using a combination of brute force iterators and direct/dynamic approaches
-- A long list of applicable conditions, including:
+- Several applicable conditions, including:
-  - subarrays, subsequences, containment, subarray count
+  - subarrays, subsequences, containment, exclusion, subarray count
   - monotonicity, palindromes, distinctness, derangements
   - sum, average, maximum, minimum
-  - and more...
-- Probabilistic approximations for larger complex queries
+- Approximations for larger complex queries using sampling/probability

 ### Planned features (maybe...):